Bodybuilder Home Gym Build: $1,500 Hypertrophy Setup (2026)

 - Dumbbell front raises

-- Cable bicep curls
+- Cable upright rows

-- Cable tricep pushdowns
+- Cable tricep pushdowns (rope, straight bar, single arm)

 - Dumbbell hammer curls